nabokihms/debianizer/README.md

 * Package Version (version)
 * Command line scripts (entry_points.console_scripts)

-If something is absent, we will add something on our own.
+We will add default info if something is absent.
 ## Docker
-After adding debian folder to your project, you can easily build some packages with [python_deb_builder](https://github.com/nabokihms/python_deb_builder) docker image.
+After adding a Debian folder to your project, you can easily build some packages with [python_deb_builder](https://github.com/nabokihms/python_deb_builder) docker image.